SimbaBlock/slppp/slppp-token-type-1.md

 <sup>2.
 The Lokad identifier is registered as the number 0x504c532B2B (which, when encoded in the 6-byte little-endian format expected for Lokad IDs, gives the ascii string 'SLP++\x00').

 <sup>3.
-SLP does not impose any restrictions on BSV output amounts.
-Typically however the OP_RETURN output would have 0 BSV (as any BSV sent would be burned), and outputs receiving tokens / mint batons would be sent only the minimal 'dust' amount of 0.00000546 BSV.</sup>
+SLP++ does not impose any restrictions on BSV output amounts.

 ### MINT - Extended Minting Transaction Outputs
 #### (used with "baton" to increase supply)